Inam Ahmed

 Inam Ahmed (1 February 1922 – 13 September 2003) was a Bangladeshi film actor.
 He also acted in plays.
 He first appeared on onscreen in the West Bengali film Somadhan in 1943.

-Early life
+Early life and education

 Ahmed was born in 1922 to a Muslim family in Golapganj Upazila of Sylhet District in East Bengal.
 He began acting in plays at the age of 8.
 In 1941, he graduated from Calcutta University and then joined the Assam Civil police.

 Career

 Ahmed took part in several plays on a regular basis when he was in Assam.
 After three years of service, he moved to Calcutta.
 While working in a non-governmental organization, he looked for an opportunity to do work in film.
 In 1943, he appeared in the film Somadha, directed by Premendra Mittea.

 In 1950, Ahmed moved to Dhaka.
 There, he worked for several organizations.

 In 1956, after releasing the film Mukh O Mukhosh, Ahmed became popular.
 It was the first Bengali-language feature film to be made in East Pakistan.